ibm-cloud-docs/text-to-speech/websockets.md

   </tr>
 </table>

 The following snippet of JavaScript code opens a connection with the service.
-The call to the `synthesize` method passes the `voice` and `watson-token` query parameters, the former to direct the service to use the US English Allison voice.
+The call to the `/v1/synthesize` method passes the `voice` and `watson-token` query parameters, the former to direct the service to use the US English Allison voice.
 Once the connection is established, the event listeners (`onOpen`, `onClose`, and so on) are defined to respond to events from the service.

 ```javascript
 var voice = 'en-US_AllisonVoice';